Basaltic/viness-framework/README.md

 # Viness

-An out-of-box react application framework focused on business logic and easy to use.
+An out-of-box application framework focused on business logic and easy to use.
 It's especially suitable for single page applications.

 # Get Start